picoruby/prk_firmware-wiki/Keyboard-inject_switch.md

 ## Usage

-`Keyboard#inject_switch` will inject a switch position in the keymap as if it was tapped:
+`Keyboard#inject_switch` will inject a switch position of the matrix as if it was tapped:

 ```ruby
 kbd.inject_switch(0, 1)